1. The Maratha Confederacy rose to prominence after the decline of___________.

 47. Which Maratha leader emerged strongest after the Second Anglo-Maratha War?

-a) Holkar of Indore
+A) Holkar of Indore

-b) Scindia of Gwalior
+B) Scindia of Gwalior

-c) Bhonsle of Nagpur
+C) Bhonsle of Nagpur

-d) Gaekwad of Baroda
+D) Gaekwad of Baroda

 Explanation: Holkar, who did not fight in the war, remained relatively strong until 1817.

-48. The outcome of the Second Anglo-Maratha War firmly established:
+48. The outcome of the Second Anglo-Maratha War firmly established___________.

-a) French supremacy in India
+A) French supremacy in India

-b) British supremacy in India
+B) British supremacy in India

-c) Mughal restoration in Delhi
+C) Mughal restoration in Delhi

-d) Maratha independence
+D) Maratha independence

 Explanation: By gaining Delhi, Agra, and Orissa, the British emerged supreme.